Italian language course reviews

 However, there’s a lack of plan and organization of lessons and readings

-Also, the word-by-word pronunciation is not human, and indeed, sounds like a robot.
+Also, word-by-word pronunciation is not human and, indeed, sounds like a robot.
 The speakers sound amateurish and have regional accents.

 Read the full review of LinQ to learn Italian.

 Italki is not an online course but rather a website to find a tutor.
 And it’s the best choice!